 And so this blog post idea was born!

-I’ve mapped out three different routes you can take with your Tulum bike rental, all of which make for the perfect morning excursion.
+I’ve mapped out three different routes you can take with your bike rental in Tulum, all of which make for the perfect morning excursion.
 And yes, this night owl did say morning – because a lot of these spots get crazy-crowded by mid-to-late morning, and because the heat is a little more bearable early in the day.
 So get your ass out of bed early, hit those pedals, and explore some of Tulum’s finest attractions.

 Note: When I refer to “main intersection”, I mean where these 3 paths meet.